TimothyBritcliffe/Safasr-Discord-Bot/README.md

 ### Note on Configuration

 This bot was hard-coded for a specific server and is intended as a portfolio piece.
 The channel IDs, role IDs, and other configurations are specific to that server's setup and are left in the code for reference.
+Please modify config.py with IDs in your own server prior to running, otherwise it will not work.

 ## 🚀 Setup and Running